 Classic Glam Era (60's - 70's)

-You can find a taste of Classic Glam Rock style here
+You can find a taste of Classic Glam Rock style here.

 Post Glam Era (80's - 90's)

 Rock musicians of the 80’s paid homage to the bands of the 70’s and took a different approach to the glam rock fashion.
-Big tousled hair for males, gender bender outfits, outrageous thick makeup, signature guitar riffs, spandex, studs, spikes, distressed denims, platform shoes, metallics, armors, and they also incorporated animal prints to their attire.
+Big tousled hair for males, gender bender outfits, outrageous thick makeup, signature guitar riffs, spandex, studs, spikes, distressed denims, metallics, armors, platform shoes, and they also incorporated animal prints to their attire.
 There was a crossover and fusion of different genres from glam metal, which is another sub-genre of glam rock, going to the direction of heavy metal and hair metal.

 Though some of the colorful fashion trends from the classic glam era started to disappear, greater fashion trends of mixing and matching of clothes emerged.
-Most masculine musicians like Bowie were still able to pull of the concept of androgyny perfectly.
+Most masculine musicians like Bowie were still able to pull off the concept of androgyny perfectly.
 These musicians sold double and even triple platinum sales with their albums and greatly influenced the late 80’s to early 90’s trend.